 Entering the Royal Enclosure

-Yet for most people Royal Ascot is primarily a grand social occasion and entry to the Royal Enclosure, which is by invitation only, much coveted.
+Entry to the Royal Enclosure is by invitation only.
 The formal dress code within the Royal Enclosure is enforced by distinctively dressed stewards, renowned for their bowler hats.

 Ladies’ Day at Royal Ascot